tiprankstipranks

 We face a number of risks in opening new stores and renewing leases on existing stores.

 We may open new stores, both in regional malls, where most of the operational experience of our U.S. businesses lies, and in other venues including outlet centers, airports and other off-mall locations.
 We cannot offer assurances that we will be able to open as many stores as we have planned, that any new store will achieve similar operating results to those of our existing stores or that new stores opened in markets in which we operate will not have a material adverse effect on the revenues and profitability of our existing stores.
-In addition to the risks already discussed for existing stores, the success of any planned expansion will be dependent upon numerous factors, many of which are beyond our control, including the following: - our ability to identify suitable markets and individual store sites within those markets;- the competition for suitable store sites;- our ability to negotiate favorable lease terms for new stores and renewals (including rent and other costs) with landlords;- our ability to obtain governmental and other third-party consents, permits and licenses necessary to the operation of our stores or otherwise;- the ability to build and remodel stores on schedule and at acceptable cost;- the availability of employees to staff new stores and our ability to hire, train, motivate and retain store personnel;- the effect of changes to laws and regulations, including wage, over-time, and employee benefits laws on store expense;- the availability of adequate management and financial resources to manage an increased number of stores;- our ability to adapt our distribution and other operational and management systems to an expanded network of stores; and - unforeseen events could prevent or delay store openings and impact our liquidity needed for store openings.
+In addition to the risks already discussed for existing stores, the success of any planned expansion or remodels is dependent upon numerous factors, many of which are beyond our control, including the following: - our ability to identify suitable markets and individual store sites within those markets;- the competition for suitable store sites;- our ability to negotiate favorable lease terms for new stores and renewals (including rent and other costs) with landlords;- our ability to obtain governmental and other third-party consents, permits and licenses necessary to the operation of our stores or otherwise;- the ability to build and remodel stores on schedule and at acceptable cost;- the availability of employees to staff new stores and our ability to hire, train, motivate and retain store personnel;- the effect of changes to laws and regulations, including wage, over-time, and employee benefits laws on store expense;- the availability of adequate management and financial resources to manage an increased number of stores;- our ability to adapt our distribution and other operational and management systems to an expanded network of stores; and - unforeseen events could prevent or delay store openings and impact our liquidity needed for store openings.
 Additionally, the results we expect to achieve during each fiscal quarter are dependent upon opening new stores and renewing leases on existing stores on schedule and at expected costs.
 If we fall behind in our new store openings, we will lose expected sales and earnings between the planned opening date and the actual opening and may further complicate the logistics of opening stores, possibly resulting in additional delays, seasonally inappropriate product assortments, and other undesirable conditions.

-Total Risks: 4/35 (11%)Below Sector Average
+Total Risks: 5/35 (14%)Above Sector Average

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.